GSMA-CPAS/BWRP-blockchain-adapter/server/README.md

   - default serer config is verbose, stack traces should be removed from responses
   - ...

+- testing webhooks
+  - for debugging/developing there is a small test script in server/tools/webhook_dummy_sever

 # tutorial:

 - [this is preleminary, please wait for the integration into the local setup]